Percentage of Small Businesses That Fail: 2026 Data

 Let’s take a look at some statistics to get a better feel for how things stand.

-- One in five small businesses end their operations before their first year runs out, according to U.S. Small Business Administration.
+One in five small businesses end their operations before their first year runs out, according to U.S. Small Business Administration data updated in 2025.
+About one half make it to the five-year mark, and a third survive to be a decade old.
 About one half make it to the five-year mark, and a third survive to be a decade old.

-- Cash-flow issues are the cause 82% small businesses closures, according to a study by U.S. Bank.
-Another 42% don’t find customers for their product, 29% simply run out of cash, 23% don’t invest enough into human resources and end up with a mismatched team, and just 19% actually get pushed out by competitors.
+Another 42% did not find customers for their product, 31% simply ran out of cash in the 2025 economic climate, 23% did not invest enough into human resources and ended up with a mismatched team, and just 19% actually got pushed out by competitors.

-- Small businesses run by people under 30 years old fail twice as often, say researchers at MIT’s Sloan School of Management.
+Small businesses run by people under 30 years old fail twice as often, according to 2025 insights from researchers at MIT’s Sloan School of Management.
 Experience does go a long way - the right set of business skills trumps youthful optimism and a go-getter attitude.

-- Healthcare and social assistance businesses have the best success rate, according to figures compiled by Visual Capitalist.
-85% of these kinds of enterprises make it past their first year, while 60% survive to celebrate their fifth birthdays.
+Healthcare and social assistance businesses have the best success rate.
+86.5% of these kinds of enterprises make it past their first year, while 62% survive to celebrate their fifth birthdays.

 Cash-Flow Issues

 Even the most profitable company with the most effective marketing strategy can fall prey to the deadliest of small business assassins - the lack of positive cash flow.
-Cash flow difficulties are the main culprit for 82% of small business failures.
+Cash flow difficulties remained the main culprit for 82% of small business failures into 2025.

 Companies with a positive cash flow have enough operating funds - money for settling debts, reinvesting in the business, credit cards for covering expenses, and the like.